Neural-Systems-at-UIO/MeshView-for-Brain-Atlases/Docs/Installation.rst

 **Technical information**

-WebAlign can be used directly (see links further down) but is also available as a webservice on EBRAINS.
-Please consult these page if you want to analyse your our data and generate point clouds representing your data: https://www.ebrains.eu/brain-atlases/analysis/image-annotation-and-export-of-coordinate-points; https://www.ebrains.eu/brain-atlases/analysis/labelled-features-analysis.
+WebAlign can be used directly (see links further down) but is also available as a web-service through EBRAINS.
+Please consult these page if you want to analyse your our data and generate point clouds representing your data:

+`Annotate an image and export coordinates <https://www.ebrains.eu/brain-atlases/analysis/image-annotation-and-export-of-coordinate-points>`_
+`Coordinate extraction from histological image series <https://www.ebrains.eu/brain-atlases/analysis/labelled-features-analysis>`_

 **Conditions of use**
 ~~~~~~~~~~~~~~~~~~~~~~